marczaku/212-collections/7-list/README.md

         // But we store the Next Node for each Node instead. public Node Next;
     }
-    // Also, we store the first instead of the last Node.
-First Come, First Serve.
+    // Since we iterate over a List in the correct order, we should keep a reference to the First Node:
     Node FirstNode;

     public void Add(T value){